matt-koban/matt-koban.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am a PhD student in the Department of Mathematics at the University of Toronto.
-My research interests interests include complex/algebraic geometry and mathematical physics.
+My research interests include complex/algebraic geometry and mathematical physics.
 I am currently investigating relationships between quivers, Higgs bundles, and quantum field theories.